 I Am AIA:

-As Managing Principal Consultant for Integral Group in Seattle, Tom’s passion is to deliver creative high performance sustainable building solutions to clients that are practical, maintainable, healthy, resilient, future ready and resource-responsible.
+As Principal for Sazan Group in Seattle, Tom’s passion is to deliver creative high performance sustainable building solutions to clients that are practical, maintainable, healthy, resilient, future ready and resource-responsible.
 An author of numerous published papers, award winning engineering practitioner, LEED Fellow and frequent speaker, he strives always to bring servant leadership to his firm and the larger professional community.

 What is the value of AIA to you?

 The value to me personally stems first from the great opportunities I have had to serve the community I practice in through helping to develop and deliver educational content for AIA Seattle members and their partners such as the AIA+2030 Professional Series, and in more recent years for the Future Ready Buildings and Resilience Thinking forums.
 I somewhat jokingly say that one of my goals is to put myself out of a job by sharing the knowledge I have gained during my career to the larger community, and these have been an outlet for that.
-Over the last nearly 5 years my participation at AIA has increased greatly through my time on the AIA Seattle Board, and I’ve valued the opportunity to sit on such a high functioning board with great staff supporting it.
+Last year I completed nearly 5 years of service sitting on the AIA Seattle Board, and I’ve valued that opportunity to collaborate on such a high functioning board with great staff supporting it.
 Helping AIA Seattle create their new strategic plan took time but was a labor of love, given the alignment I have to the mission, vision and values articulated within that plan.

 What interested you about being on the AIA Seattle Board of Directors?

 The opportunity to continue to foster strong relationships in the A/E/C community through collaborations outside “work” is one compelling reason.
 Also, part of my DNA is to provide ways I can leverage my experience and capabilities in service to my community, and this opportunity aligns well to that.

 What relationships have you created in AIA Seattle?